-- All 406 MHz distress beacons can be tested at any time using the self-test functions without any notification to RCC Zurich; and - Any test of a 406 MHz distress beacon in the operational mode requires prior approval from RCC Zurich (Telephone ++41-58-6543938) and the requirements set out in Sections 5 and 6 below must be satisfied.
+- All 406 MHz distress beacons can be tested at any time using the self-test functions (see Chapter 3 Beacon Self-test) without any notification to the Swiss Civil Aviation Authority (FOCA). - Any test of a 406 MHz distress beacon in the operational mode requires prior approval from the Swiss Civil Aviation Authority (FOCA) and the requirements set out in sections 5 and 6 below must be satisfied.

-3. Beacon Self-test
+SWT.4.3 Beacon Self-test